 - To test the thigh: Insert the instant-read thermometer away from the bone, alongside the opening of the main cavity underneath the drumstick.
 This is the meatiest part of the thigh.

+For an easy video tutorial on taking the temperature of a turkey, click here.
 The turkey will continue to cook internally after you remove it from the oven, so you may take it out when the thermometer registers 3-4ºF below the minimum temperature.
 Then cover the bird loosely with aluminum foil.
 If roasting a stuffed bird, be sure the stuffing reaches 165ºF.

 Give It a Rest